-Most older adults manage 3+ chronic health conditions
+Most seniors manage more than 3 chronic health conditions

-If your older adult has multiple health problems, going to the doctor can be especially challenging.
 With today’s uncoordinated medical care, it’s too easy for one doctor to overlook what other doctors have prescribed, possibly leading to conflicting treatments or negative medication side effects.

-4 expert tips for managing multiple health conditions
+4 expert tips for managing multiple chronic health conditions

 1. Tell the doctor about your older adult’s priorities for care